smallmenu/json-user-agents/README.md

 # json-user-agents

-user-agent list for crawl
+user-agent json list for crawl

+* for pc and mobile

+* remove some too short(< 48 length)

+* remove some not begion with 'Mozilla'

 refer to: http://www.useragentstring.com/

-for PC and Mobile

-and remove some user-agents too short(< 48 length)